srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsue/source/2_ue_getstarted.rst

 MAC layer captures are created by default at /tmp/ue.pcap and are encoded in compact mac-lte-framed form.
 To view in wireshark, edit the preferences of the DLT_USER dissector (add an entry with DLT=147, Payload Protocol=mac-lte-framed).
 For more information, see https://wiki.wireshark.org/MAC-LTE.

 NAS layer captures are created by default at /tmp/nas.pcap.

-.. warning:: Todo - add details for wireshark config for NAS pcaps.
+To view in wireshark, edit the preferences of the DLT_USER dissector (add an entry with DLT=148, Payload Protocol=nas-eps).